 9.1.17 Conflict of Interest

 If a conflict of interest is alleged by a party at any point in the assessment, inquiry, or investigation phase of the case, the Research Integrity Officer will review the allegation and determine whether a conflict exists.
-In the event the Research Integrity Officer is alleged to have a conflict of interest, the Chair of the Conflict of Interest Committee shall review the allegation and determine whether a conflict exists.
+In the event the Research Integrity Officer is alleged to have a conflict of interest, the Associate Vice Provost for Integrity and Compliance shall review the allegation and determine whether a conflict exists.
 A conflict of interest exists if there is a divergence between an individual's private, personal relationships or interests and the individual’s professional obligations to the university such that an independent observer might reasonably question whether the individual's professional actions or decisions are determined by considerations of personal benefit, gain or advantage.
-The decision of the Research Integrity Officer, or as described above the Chair of the Conflict of Interest Committee, regarding the existence of a conflict shall be final.
+The decision of the Research Integrity Officer, or as described above the Associate Vice Provost for Integrity and Compliance, regarding the existence of a conflict shall be final.

 9.1.18 Custody and Retention of Research Misconduct Proceeding Records